MinhTranTuan3112/TTM-Music/README.md

 - Purpose of the system is to help users dive into the beautiful, relaxing and colorful world of music so they can relieve the stress after long hours of studying or working
 - Who will use the system?
 Everyone can use this website to listen to music
 ## System features:
-- Listen to different genres of the songs and albums from various artists including pop, ballad, classical, instrumental and especially game soundtracks
+- Listen to different genres of the songs and albums including pop, ballad, classical, instrumental and especially game soundtracks
+- Listen to your favorite artists' songs
 - Store your favorite tracks into playlists and share them
 - Edit your playlists
 - Shuffle playlists